Ice Age: Dawn of the Dinosaurs: Box office

 The film earned $196.6 million in North America and $690.1 million in other territories for a worldwide total of $886.7 million against a budget of $90 million.
 Worldwide, it is the third-highest-grossing film of 2009, the highest-grossing animated film of 2009, the highest-grossing Ice Age film, the 14th-highest-grossing animated film of all time.
 It is also the highest-grossing animated film of 2009 worldwide.
 Ice Age: Dawn of the Dinosaurs also surpassed Finding Nemo to have the highest international gross for an animated film.
 The film grossed $218.4 million during the opening weekend, and was the highest-grossing opening for an animated film.
 It would hold that record for less than a decade until it was surpassed by Incredibles 2 in 2018.

 North America

-The film made $13,791,157 on its opening day in 4,099 theaters.
-It reached $41,690,382 on its first weekend, putting it at number 2 behind Transformers: Revenge of the Fallen, marking the lowest-grossing first weekend for the franchise, although it had a Wednesday release and therefore burned off attendance until the weekend.
-The film became 20th Century Fox's third-largest 2009 release in North America behind Avatar and Alvin and the Chipmunks: The Squeakquel.
-It is the third-highest-grossing animated feature of 2009.
-It heavily out-grossed its predecessor, Ice Age: The Meltdown which earned $195,330,621 three years before, to become the highest-grossing movie in the franchise, but it was behind the two first Ice Age movies in estimated attendance.
+The film made $13.8 million on its opening day in 4,099 theaters.
+It reached $41.7 million on its first weekend at second place behind Transformers: Revenge of the Fallen, marking the lowest-grossing first weekend for the franchise, although it had a Wednesday release and therefore burned off attendance until the weekend.
+The film became Fox's third-largest 2009 release in North America, behind Avatar and Alvin and the Chipmunks: The Squeakquel.
+It is the third-highest-grossing animated film of 2009.
+It barely surpassed its predecessor, Ice Age: The Meltdown which earned $195.3 million three years before, to become the highest-grossing film in the franchise, but it was behind the two first Ice Age films in estimated attendance.